mathewsanders/Tally-Walker/README.md

 - [ ] Normalize items as they are observed while keeping original value and count
 - [ ] Tag observed sequences with metadata/category to provide context
 - [ ] Approximate matching to compare item sequences
 - [ ] Include common sample training data
 - [x] Generate new sequence from random walk
 - [ ] Generate sequences from biased walk
-- [ ] Semi-random walk that biases towards a taret length of a discrete sequence
+- [ ] Semi-random walk that biases towards a target length of a discrete sequence

 ## Requirements